 The NAWA summer course for the teachers is intended for non-Polish citizens who teach Polish as a foreign language in academic centers outside Poland.

-The course will take place in August and will last 3 weeks.
 Its main goal is to strengthen the teaching, methodological and linguistic competences of teachers through language classes, workshops and lectures on the Polish language and culture.
 An important goal of the course is also to integrate Polish as a foreign language teachers from various countries and parts of the world.

 The estimated number of participants is 30 people.